- Academic Requirements

 - Complete at least sixty (60) credit hours at the Sturm College of Law.

 In addition, a student who visits another law school during a Fall/Spring semester cannot take more than eighteen (18) credit hours in one semester or more than thirty (30) total credit hours in one year at the other law school.
-The student must earn a grade of C or better in any course taken at the host school that the student wants to count toward his or her JD credit hours at the SCOL: the SCOL will not accept transfer credit hours for any course in which the visiting student earned a grade lower than a C.
+The student must earn a grade of C or better in any course taken at the host school that the student wants to count toward his or her JD credit hours at the SCOL: the SCOL will not accept transfer credit hours for any course in which the visiting student earned a grade lower than a C (credits received in pass/fail courses in which students receive a “pass” grade will be counted).

-Students who visit at another law school during a Fall/Spring semester must submit official transcripts to the Registrar’s Office each semester that show that the student remains in good standing at the host law school.
-A student who fails to maintain a cumulative grade point average of 2.3 at the host school must seek readmission to the Sturm College of Law with a petition to the Examinations and Standing Committee (See Appendix D ).
+Students who visit at another law school during a Fall/Spring Semester must submit official transcripts to the Registrar’s Office each semester that show that the student remains in good standing at the host law school.
+A student who fails to maintain a cumulative grade point average of 2.3 at the host school must seek readmission to the Sturm College of Law with a petition to the Examinations and Standing Committee.

 - Law Students